Balinese art: Sanur painting

-Unlike Ubud and Batuan which are located in the inland of Bali, Sanur is a beach resort.
-Sanur was the home of the well-known Belgian artist Le Mayeur de Mepres, who lived with a Balinese wife (Ni Polok) and had a beach house on Sanur beach, although he had no interaction with local artists.
+Unlike the inland communities of Ubud and Batuan, Sanur is located on Bali's coast.
+The Belgian artist Le Mayeur de Mepres lived there with his Balinese wife, Ni Polok, and maintained a house on Sanur beach, although he had little interaction with local artists.

 Tourists in the 1930s came to Bali on cruise ships docked in Sanur and made side trips to Ubud and neighboring tourist sites.
 Its prime location provided the Sanur artist with ready access to Western tourists who frequented the shop of the Neuhaus Brothers who sold Balinese souvenirs and had a tropical fish aquarium.
 The Neuhaus brothers became the major dealers of Sanur paintings and other local art.
 The beach around Sanur, full of outriggers and open horizons, provided local artists with a visual environment different from the Ubud and Batuan, which are located in the hinterland.
 The playful atmosphere pervades the Sanur paintings and is not dictated by the religious iconography.
 It is lighter and airy than those of Batuan and Ubud with sea creatures, erotic scenery, and wild animals drawn in rhythmic patterns.
 It is possible that these works, and those of Batuan, influenced the European artist M.C.
 Escher.
 Most early works were black and white ink wash on paper, but at the request of Neuhaus, latter works were adorned with light pastel colors often added by a small number of the artists who specialized in coloring black and white drawings, notably I Pica and I Regug, who left their Balinese initials the margins.

 The Sanur school of painting is the most stylized and decorative among all modern Balinese Art.
 Major artists from Sanur are I Rundu, Ida Bagus Nyoman Rai, Ida [Bagus] Made Pugug, I Soekaria, I [Gusti] Made Rundu, and I Pica.
 I Rudin, who lived nearby in Renon, started to paint in the mid-1930s, and in the 1950s turned to drawing Balinese dancers in the manner of the drawings of Miguel Covarrubias.